 Mt Mitchell lookout to Maddens Plains (5.8km)

-The track along the top of the escarpment climbs very gradually and is easy walking, through eucalypt forest and low heath.
+The section of the Ilawarra Escarpment Track along the top of the escarpment climbs very gradually and is easy walking, through eucalypt forest and low heath.

 At the south end of Mt Mitchell there’s a another rock outcrop just off the track that provdes sweeping views over the coast.